 He buildeth here his house.

-Come forth and arm yourselves with spirit and with gifts,
+Come forth and arm thyself with spirit and with gifts,

-That he in both thine heart and in this house take pleasure!
+That he in both thy heart and in this house take pleasure!

 Say “yes” to my endeavors,